 Music: Building community through the power of music.

-WEEK 3: Grade Level Curriculum
+WEEK 3: Grade Level Curriculum (Online)

 10th Grade: Confirmation: Students meet with the Rabbis as they evaluate and clarify their beliefs and reaffirm their commitment to Judaism at a Confirmation Service.